 How is appendicitis treated?

-To close the incisions, stitches will be placed under the skin and will dissolve over the course of several weeks.
+To close the incisions, stitches are placed under the skin and dissolve over the course of several weeks.
 Small dressing tapes called steri-strips will be placed over the incision(s).

 Why choose Children's Hospital Colorado for your child's appendicitis?

 At Children's Colorado, our pediatric surgeons perform the latest minimally-invasive surgeries including laparoscopy, single incision.
 This approach shortens healing time, and lessens the pain and discomfort of surgery for children.

 Children's Colorado has a dedicated team of pediatric surgeons and anesthesiologists who serve children exclusively.
 Our care team is experienced in this procedure and in providing the best care for kids.

 Pediatric General Surgery